abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 The temperature mesh is defined by [[tmesh]].
 The imaginary shift in the denominator of the self-energy is given by [[zcut]].

+We use [[eph_stern]] 1 and [[getpot_filepath]] to activate the the Sternheimer approach to account for the contribution of the bands beyond the active-space defined by [[nband]].
+Note that the Sternheimer method is exact if one is interested in the on-the-mass-shell corrections at the KS level in the adiabatic approximation.
+In the case of GWPT calculations, one assumes that the GWPT matrix elements are very close the KS ones beyond [[nband]].

 !!! tip

     One can use [[gstore_gname]] to select the kind of e-ph matrix elements that should